 Ghana will be looking to emulate West African rivals Ivory Coast by hitting top gear against Niger and qualifying for the quarter-finals of the 2013 Africa Cup of Nations.

 In the previous round of fixtures, Niger gave Congo much space but both teams were too wasteful and unlucky at times so the match ended goalless.
 It could be a mistake for the Menas to approach Ghana with a positive style.

 The Black Stars boosted their confidence thanks to a 1-0 win over Mali in their second game.
-The absence of penalty goal scorer Wakaso, through injury, may not harm Ghana much as captain Asamoah Gyan will be looking to steal the spotlight at last.
+The absence of penalty goal scorer Wakaso, through injury...
+Read the rest of the article »

 The Elephants did not impress the public against Togo but moments of brilliance from Gervinho and Yaya Toure made the difference.